photo by Norbert Hartyányi

 Oil pigment sticks and the fluidity of acrylics allow her to move quickly between bold marks and subtle transitions.
 The canvas becomes a space where layers are added, scraped back, and reworked.
 This process mirrors the emotional layering of lived experience: complex, imperfect, and deeply human.

 Layering plays a central role in her practice—not only as a visual technique but as a metaphor for how identity is formed.
-Just as her paintings are built from multiple layers, so too are we shaped by overlapping experiences, memories, and emotions.
+Just as her paintings are built from multiple layers, so too are we shaped by overlapping experiences, memories, places, and emotions.

 B.1981 Accra, Ghana